Lucaman99/autohf/README.md

 object used to perform calculations in Hartree-Fock, the fundamental objects are now maps from a parameter space to the space of atomic oribtals.

 AutoHF is built on top of JAX, so we try to follow the general JAX-philosophy as much as possible.

+### 3. To-Do

+**Optimizations**

+1. Using native JAX functionality to implement each of the recursive functions used to compute the integrals, so we can compile once with `jit`.
+2.